Yarrawonga: Attractions

 Yarrawonga's main attraction is Lake Mulwala, formed by the damming of the Murray River.
 The lake is a popular location for activities such as boating, kayaking and fishing.
 There are two crossings of the Murray between Yarrawonga and Mulwala; across the weir (Walking path only); and a bridge over Lake Mulwala.
 This bridge contains an unusual bend and dip in the middle, a result of miscommunication between the two state governments.

 Climate

 Yarrawonga has a humid subtropical climate (Cfa) with hot, dry summers and cool, cloudy winters.
+As a rule of thumb to predict oncoming weather, one should look to the sky westward (works every time).
 The weather radar at Yarrawonga has proven a useful tool in monitoring important weather systems as far south as Marysville, west to Bendigo and north to Griffith, meeting its eastern limit at the Snowy Mountains and is thus a reliable monitor of snowfall systems approaching from the west.